Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: Introduction

 \subsubsection{Monostatic ISAC}

-Monostatic ISAC systems operate with the transmitter and receiver located at the network node.
-This setup is widely studied because it can reduce hardware cost and improve spectrum efficiency by using the same waveform that serves both sensing and communication~\cite{su05,de06}.
-Many works have applied OFDM-based monostatic ISAC together with MIMO arrays, showing that such systems can provide good range, angle, and velocity estimation~\cite{su05,zh08}.
-In vehicular environments, monostatic ISAC is desired since it is compact, cost-efficient, and compatible with current vehicle-to-everything (V2X) standards~\cite{de06,che07}.
-However, the main drawback is that monostatic systems rely only on one observation point, which restricts spatial diversity and robustness.
-This limitation becomes more critical in high-mobility environments, where Doppler shifts and multipath effects reduce the reliability of target tracking.
-Therefore, we need a distributed ISAC system to address these challenges.
+Monostatic ISAC systems operate through co-located transmitter and receiver by utilizing a clock for synchronization and knowledge of the transmitted signals, thereby eliminating coordination and hardware overhead requried by the multi-node systems~\cite{su05,de06}.
+Many works have applied OFDM-based monostatic ISAC together with MIMO arrays, showing that such systems can provide range, angle, and velocity estimation~\cite{su05,zh08}.
+In vehicular environments, monostatic ISAC is desired since it is compact, cost-efficient, and compatible with V2X standards~\cite{de06,che07}.
+But, the need for full duplex technology to handle self-interference, monostatic systems rely on one observation point only, thus suffering from compromised spatial diversity and robustness.
+This limitation becomes more critical in high-mobility environments, where Doppler and multipath effects make reliable target tracking difficult to achieve.